microsoft/nn-Meter/docs/builder/backend.md

 #### 1. Install ADB and Android SDK
 Follow [Android Guide](https://developer.android.com/studio) to install adb on your host device.

-The easiest way to do that is to directly download Android Studio from [this page](https://developer.android.com/studio).
+The easiest way is to directly download Android Studio from [this page](https://developer.android.com/studio).
 After installing it, you will find adb at path `$HOME/Android/Sdk/platform-tools/`.

 #### 2. Get TFLite Benchmark Model
-The `benchmark_model` is a tool provided by [TensorFlow Lite](https://www.tensorflow.org/lite/) to run a model and output its latency.
-Because nn-Meter need to parse the text output of `benchmark_model`, a fixed version is required.
+The `benchmark_model` is a tool provided by [TensorFlow Lite](https://www.tensorflow.org/lite/), which can run a model and output its latency.
+Because nn-Meter needs to parse the text output of `benchmark_model`, a fixed version is required.
 For the convenience of users, we have released a modified version of `benchmark_model` based on `tensorflow==2.1`.
 Users could download our modified version of `benchmark_model` from [here](https://github.com/microsoft/nn-Meter/blob/dev/rule-tester/material/inference_framework_binaries/benchmark_model).

 NOTE: in the situation to deal with customized test case, our `benchmark_model` is probably not suitable.
 Users could follow [official guidance](https://www.tensorflow.org/lite/performance/measurement) to build benchmark tool with new version `TensorFlow Lite`.
 Meanwhile, the class of `LatencyParser` may need to be refined.
 We are working to release the source code of this modified version.